Thursday, November 21, 2024

 OSX: Unix System – Computer & Electrical Engineers!!!

-I said this is especially good for programmers in computer & electrical engineering and that’s true especially if you’re interested in machine learning, AI or any data science related topic.
-If you never used a MacBook, the learning curve will be quick however the learning curve to use the terminal to rely for pretty much everything is going to take some time and it’s going to be one of the most useful skills if you want to become a top programmer in the industry.
+I’ve mentioned that MacBooks are especially good for programmers in computer and electrical engineering, and that’s particularly true if you’re interested in machine learning, AI, or any data science-related topics.
+If you’ve never used a MacBook, the learning curve will be quick.
+However, mastering the terminal and relying on it for almost everything will take some time, but it’s one of the most valuable skills to have if you want to become a top programmer in the industry.

 Cost

-Most people want a MacBook and are willing to compromise software compatibility but the price can be a problem because they are ridiculously expensive.
+Many people want a MacBook and are willing to compromise on software compatibility, but the price can be a significant issue because they are notoriously expensive.

-But there’s a hack to get it cheaper: buying the older models.
-Performance wise, at least for engineering school, there should be no difference between the newer macbooks and the older macbooks.
+But there’s a hack to get one cheaper: buying older models.
+Performance-wise, at least for engineering school, there should be no noticeable difference between newer and older MacBooks.
 Just keep the following in mind:

 2D Engineer: You can grab ANY MODEL, literally ANY.
-Even the 4GB MacBook Air.
-It would be better to grab the MacBooks with USB ports though (2015-2019).
+Even the 4GB MacBook Air will be sufficient.
+However, it’s better to get MacBooks with USB ports (2015-2019 models), as they’ll make connecting peripherals much easier without needing adapters.

-3D Engineer: You can also grab ANY Model too as long as you’re willing to use the computer labs for 3D CAD work.
-Also I recommend you grab a MacBook with a USB port if you’re going for older models.
+3D Engineer: You can also grab ANY MODEL, as long as you’re willing to use computer labs for 3D CAD work.
+If you’re opting for older models, I recommend choosing one with USB ports (again, 2015-2019 models) for easier connectivity.

 PROS CONS